forensant/pakiki-core/README.md

 ## Installation
 Download from the latest release from [https://github.com/pipeline/proximity-core/releases](https://github.com/pipeline/proximity-core/releases)

+The Linux releases will require that you set the build to be executable from the directory: `chmod +x *`

-To run, type: `./proximitycore -project PROJECT_FILENAME`
+For Linux then run `./run.sh -project PROJECT_FILENAME` for other platforms run: `./proximitycore -project PROJECT_FILENAME`

 ## Development/build instructions